wlach/eideticker/README.md

 Then connect to http://localhost:8080

-(note that currently converting frames in the frame difference screen is rather slow and there is no loading indicator, please be patient!)
+(note that the first time you view them, there will be a several minute wait to see frame difference and checkerboarding statistics -- please be patient!)